Why Rising Seas Could Lower a Hurricane’s Peak Surge—But Drown a Wider Area

-The Global Ocean Conveyer Belt is Reshaping from the Southern Ocean
+The Global Ocean Conveyor Belt is Reshaping from the Southern Ocean

 As the surface ocean warms and polar ice sheets melt due to increasing anthropogenic greenhouse gases in the atmosphere, near-surface stratification is increasing almost everywhere, including the major deep water formation regions in the high-latitude North Atlantic and around Antarctica.
 As a result, the global Meridional Overturning Circulation (MOC), also known as the global ocean...
 Continue Reading →